 Knowing the weight of a Luton van enables you to decide which of the many available makes and models is best suited to you.

 Normally, all an owner/driver wants to know is which vehicle offers the highest payload capacity.
 Vehicles that fall under the Luton category have a max GVW of 3,500kg unless stated otherwise on their VIN plate.

 The unladen weight of a Luton van will determine payload capacity and how much (in kg) you’re legally able to carry in the back.

-Payload is basically the difference in kg between kerb weight and gross vehicle weight, so of course the higher the payload available to the driver, the more he can utilise the extra capacity without exceeding legal weight limits.
+Payload is basically the difference in kg between kerb weight and gross vehicle weight.
+So, of course, the higher the payload available to the driver, the more he can utilise the extra capacity without getting a fixed penalty for exceeding legal weight limits.

 Luton Van Weight Ratios Per Make & Model

 As the dry weight of each Luton van can differ by around 212kg depending on make and model, so too will the payload capacity.
 As empty weight rises, payload capacity falls and vice versa.